 Leaving Fernie over the West Fernie Bridge, drive for two kilometres south-west along Highway 3 until you reach the Stanford Hotel.
 Take a right turn onto Mt.
 Fernie Park Road.
-Carry on driving west through Fernie Provincial Park Campsite until you reach the Island Lake Lodge parking area.
+Carry on driving west through Fernie Provincial Park Campsite until you reach the parking area by Gorby Bridge.
 The trailhead marker is toward the back of the carpark on the south edge.

 As with any trip into the backcountry be well prepared for changes in weather.
 Remember that you are travelling in an area where wildlife is abundant.
 Be aware of your surrounding, follow the proper safety protocols and respect the environment.

 Trail conditions reports are powered by the TrailForks app through information contributed by local and visiting hikers.
 Please feel free to add and update the trail report if you have completed the hike recently.